chochain/nanoFORTH/docs/n4_2_how.md

 We have gone through a lot of 'paper work', time for hands-on again.
 If needed, review previous page <a href="page1.html" target="_blank">here</a> for some instructions we've gone through earlier.

 Now let's try some fancy stuffs to see what nanoFORTH has to offer.
-* turn the tracing flag on, you can and try everything we did in privious page
+* turn the tracing flag on, you can and try everything we did in previous page
 > 1 TRC ⏎<br/>
 > **lit** **?Z**